 10 Roadside unit

 The development of LTE and NR V2X contemplates three entities in the network: base stations, i.e. eNBs and gNBs; UEs; and RSUs.
-An RSU is defined in [6], [7] as a stationary infrastructure entity supporting V2X applications that can exchange messages with other entities supporting V2X applications.
+An RSU is defined in 3GPP TS 22.185 [6], 3GPP TS 22.186 [7] as a stationary infrastructure entity supporting V2X applications that can exchange messages with other entities supporting V2X applications.
 Note that RSU is a term frequently used in existing ITS specifications, and the reason for introducing the term in the 3GPP specifications is to make the documents easier to read for the ITS industry.
 RSU is a logical entity that supports V2X application logic using the functionality provided by either a 3GPP network (referred to as an eNB/gNB-type RSU) or a UE (referred to as UE-type RSU).

 Since an RSU is essentially only different from a eNB/gNB or UE in terms of its deployment nature, e.g. it may be deployed by a national roads authority instead of an MNO, there is no specification of features particular to RSUs.
 They operate simply according to sidelink or UL/DL specifications as appropriate.